Aditya-Datar/CodeFury-Assest_Management_System/README.md

 - **Security**: Please note that the provided 'Test@123' password is a strong example.
 In a real-world scenario, it's essential to enforce robust password policies to enhance security.

-By following these instructions, you'll be able to set up and explore the AssetJets E-Asset Management Portal effectively.
+By following these instructions, you'll be able to set up and explore the Asset Jets E-Asset Management Portal effectively.
+We wish you the best of luck in the competition!
+If you have any questions or need further assistance, feel free to reach out to us.